 For more than 5000 years Ayurveda has been pursuing and practising the concept of holistic touch:

-- Touch in Yoga, the sister discipline of Ayurveda.
-In Yoga, touch is used in a targeted manner to transmit information from the instructor to the student by means of physical contact.
-This deepens the Yoga student’s experience, improves their alignment and leads to deeper relaxation, increased stability and greater stretching in the individual exercises.
+Importance of touch in yoga, the sister discipline of Ayurveda.
+In yoga, touch is used in a targeted manner to transmit information from the instructor to the student by means of physical contact.
+This deepens the yoga student’s experience, improves their alignment and leads to deeper relaxation, increased stability and greater stretching in the individual exercises.

 At the Ayurveda Parkschloesschen, a five star health resort in Germany, touch is holistically incorporated into all aspects of the guest’s experience; providing guests with inner and outer strength, health and profound happiness.